PacktPublishing/Hands-On-Reactive-Programming-with-Python-video-/README.md

-# Spring Boot 2.0 in 7 Days [Video]
+# Hands-On Reactive Programming with Python [Video]
-This is the code repository for [Spring Boot 2.0 in 7 Days [Video]](https://www.packtpub.com/application-development/spring-boot-20-7-days-video?utm_source=github&utm_medium=repository&utm_campaign=9781789345230), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Reactive Programming with Python [Video]](https://www.packtpub.com/application-development/spring-boot-20-7-days-video?utm_source=github&utm_medium=repository&utm_campaign=9781789345230), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Spring Boot is the fastest way to get a Spring application up-and-running with the fewest lines of code and the least configuration.
-It aims to make development easy so you can create production-grade applications and services.
-You will learn to do this in 7 days and create stand-alone Java applications or traditional web application resource deployments.

-This course is your perfect guide to rapidly developing enterprise-grade applications with Spring Boot.
-It will kick-start the task of achieving your business goals with Spring Boot.
-You will spend more time understanding your customers' needs and less time building applications to address them.

-You will be amazed how much you have learnt about Spring Boot 2.0 and its applications in just a week.
+Reactive Programming makes things easier by adding a toolbox of operators to filter, create, transform, and unify any of those observable streams.
+In just a few lines of maintainable code, we can have web sockets that receive multiple requests and handle them on an asynchronous process that serves a filtered output.

+This practical guide will take you steadily through an exploration of Reactive Programming.
+In this course, you will learn about Reactive Programming in Python using RxPY and simplify the way you write code and create robust enterprise applications.
+The course covers the major libraries on Python reactive extensions (RxPY) and explains in detail the role of asynchronous programming and event-based programming in building reactive extensions.
+You will look deep into its provided classes, methods, and operators, to help you to build a reactive application.

+By the end of the course, you will be equipped to solve real-world problems and have a clear understanding of when and how you should use the different approaches demonstrated in RxPY.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Build Spring Boot and Spring MVC applications
-<LI>Implement exception handling and validation in Spring Boot
-<LI>Connect to databases using Spring Data
-<LI>Secure your applications using Spring Security
-<LI>Provide a web user interface with Spring Initializer
-<LI>Secure your applications using Spring Security </LI></UL></DIV>
+<LI>Build reactive applications with fewer lines of code using RxPY
+<LI>Understanding the difference between Reactive and Event-Driven/Non-Reactive programming
+<LI>Best practices to create and use observables and observers
+<LI>Using and implementing RxPY-provided operators and chaining in observables
+<LI>Understand the working of event emitting and multicasting in RxPY using observables and events
+<LI>Achieve concurrency and create factories in Python reactive programming
+<LI>Implement concurrent and asynchronous functional application development
+  </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This course is for Java developers who want to build Spring Boot applications.
-No prior knowledge of Spring Boot is needed.
-A basic knowledge of Spring would be helpful but not mandatory.
+Prior knowledge of Python is essential for this course.This course is for Python developers who are planning to build a reactive application.
 ### Technical Requirements
 This course has the following software requirements:<br/>
+Minimum Hardware Requirements
+For successful completion of this course, students will require the computer systems with at least the following:

+OS: Mac OS X 10.8 or Windows 7
+Processor: Intel Pentium 2.266 MHz
+Memory: 4GB
+Storage: 128GB

+Recommended Hardware Requirements
+For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:

+OS: Mac OS X 10.11 or Windows 10
+Processor: Intel Core i7 2.5GHz
+Memory: 8GB
+Storage: 128GB

 Software Requirements

+OS: Mac OS X or Windows
+Browser: Chrome, Safari, Firefox, or Edge
-Code Editor: Spring Tool Suite for eclipse
+Code Editor: Sublime Text 3

-                    JDK 8

-                    Maven 3.5
+Others: Django framework installed

 ## Related Products
 * [Spring 5 in 7 Days [Video]](https://www.packtpub.com/application-development/spring-5-7-days-video?utm_source=github&utm_medium=repository&utm_campaign=9781789139839)